serval-uni-lu/creos.simSG.api/README.md

 to delete

 - `algorithms`: folder that contains different module to analyse the grid and save the result into the model that can be used by other algorithms
-    - `cyle`: folder that contain different modules to find circles in a grid
     - `importer`: contain the different algorithms to import grid from different format
         - `json`: import data from Json files
     - `powerflow`: ...